 The Amazon Kindle links on this page are the ones that carry no price information.

-Please click on the above links for some useful, budget-priced guides by the well-known former writing contests' Judge with over 60 years experience, John Howard Reid.
-We particularly recommend "7 Solid Roads To Writing Success", which will be available FREE at Amazon on December 7 and 8, 2013; and January 4, 2014.
+Please click on the above links for some useful, budget-priced guides by well-known writing contests' Judge with over 45 years experience, John Howard Reid.
+We particularly recommend "7 Solid Roads To Writing Success", which will be available FREE at Amazon Kindle on October 18 and 19.
 We also recommend "Poetry Pitfalls".
-This essential 99 cents guide will be available from Amazon FREE on December 7, 2013.
+This essential 99 cents guide will be available from Amazon FREE on September 13, 2014.

-Another useful little e-booklet, "Correct Writing Formats for Contests and Publishers", will also be available free of charge on selected Saturdays and Sundays, namely December 7 and 8, 2013; and January 11, 2014.
+Another useful little e-booklet, "Correct Writing Formats for Contests and Publishers", will also be available free of charge on October 4 and 5, 2014.

-Finally, we recommend "How Writers Win Favor with Judges and Editors".
-This will also be FREE at Amazon Kindle on selected Saturdays and Sundays, namely December 7 and 8, 2013; and January 4, 2014..
+We also recommend "How Writers Win Favor with Judges and Editors".
+This guide book will be FREE at Amazon Kindle on October 4, 2014..
 Normal price: 99 cents.

 By way of contrast, JHR's own latest writing guide is "How NOT To Write Short Stories: Seven Errors To Avoid".
-The normal price is 99 cents, but this little book will also be available from Amazon FREE OF CHARGE on both December 14 and 15, 2013.
+The normal price is 99 cents, but this little book will be available from Amazon FREE OF CHARGE on October 11, 12 and 13, plus November 8 and 9, 2014.
+Also, as noted above, is JHR's newest poetry anthology, POETRY FOR LAZY SUMMER AFTERNOONS.
+This book will be available free of charge at Amazon Kindle on October 11, 12 and 13, and again on October 18 and 19, 2014.

-.
-All six books including "7 Solid Roads to Writing Success", "Poetry Pitfalls", "How NOT To Write Short Stories", "Correct Writing Formats for Contests and Publishers" and "How Writers Win Favor with Judges and Editors" are also available free of charge on roughly the same days in the U.K., Canada, Germany, France, Italy, Japan, Mexico, Australia, India, Brazil and Spain, but you will need to do a search for them at local Amazon Kindle stores.
+All the above books including "7 Solid Roads to Writing Success", "Poetry Pitfalls", "How NOT To Write Short Stories", "Correct Writing Formats for Contests and Publishers" and "How Writers Win Favor with Judges and Editors" are also available free of charge on the same days in the U.K., Canada, Germany, France, Italy, Japan, Mexico, Australia, India, Brazil, China and Spain, but you will need to do a search for them at your local Amazon Kindle online stores.

 Visit http://johnreid.exactpages.com for a complete list of all JHR's FREE E-BOOKS.

 So how do you find a striking and effective title?
-This book not only lists 3,000 movie titles, but can be used to discover how successful or unsuccessful they are.
+This book, HOLLYWOOD CLASSICS TITLE INDEX (illustrated above), not only lists 3,000 movie titles, but can be used to discover how successful or unsuccessful they are.
 The more times a word is used in a movie title, the more potent it is in inducing sales!
-I once write a novel titled "Prophet, Priest and King".
-The book sold only a few hundred copies.
+I once wrote a novel titled "Prophet, Priest and King".
+The book died.
+It sold only a few hundred copies.
+Five years of work and research down the drain!
 On the other hand, "All Possible Avenues" sold out in two weeks.
+Took two months to write.
+No research necessary.
+I just slapped it together from my own experiences.
+As I said, first edition sold out even before all the ecstatic reviews appeared.
+Sold out!
 Ditto four more hardcover printings.
-Paperback rights were purchased for $25,000.
+Paperback rights were purchased for $25,000, a colossal sum back in 1986!
 So why?
 "Hollywood Classics Title Index..." provides the answer.
 "Prophet" is a negative word.
-Not a single one of over 3,000 movie titles employs that word.
+Not a single one of over 3,000 listed movie titles employs that word.
 "All", on the other hand, is a very attractive, positive word.
 Nine movie titles begin with the word, "All", and no less than three of those movies, printed in bold type in the book, were colossal box-office successes!

-So check out your title and put yourself on the winning track!
+So check out the title you plan to use or COMPILE A NEW TITLE with proven words that hit home, and put yourself on the winning track!
 The e-book will set you back only 99 cents.
 You can buy from Kindle (that's the Amazon link above with no price info), Barnes and Noble, Sony, Apple, etc.

 A beautiful collection of poetry by John Howard Reid (including a number of prize-winning poems) is now on sale at Amazon.The Kindle e-book with its newly designed cover sells for only $2.99.
 Please click the first link below: